My story

 EC (epirubicin and cyclophosphomide).

 She then walks us through an entire booklet of side effects, roughly the same size as war and peace.
 It feels never ending.
 I know they have to go through them to get your consent for treatment, to make sure you’re aware of ALL of the risks.
-But if I don’t have chemotherapy - the very likely, probably, I’d argue certain outcome is death, so I don’t feel there’s any other option other than ploughing on.
+But if I don’t have chemotherapy - the very likely, probably, I’d argue certain outcome, is death, so I don’t feel there’s any other option other than ploughing on.
 Knowing all the potential side effects isn’t helpful, makes it very real and sh*t, as if you’re on a very grim game show where your prizes are diarrhoea, hair loss, vomiting, skin rashes, potential cancer in the future…. the list goes on.

 I was asked if I wanted to take part in a clinical trial because there’s one currently running with regards to my type of cancer.
 There are often clinical trials happening so if you’re interested in taking part in one it’s worth asking your cancer team.
 You can withdraw from the trial at any time, either before, during or after treatment.